xtuml/bridgepoint/doc-bridgepoint/notes/7745_port_oal/7745_port_oal_dnt.md

 8. Unit Test
 ------------
+8.1  Example models
-8.1  GPS Watch shall parse all activities without error when interface names in messages are not allowed.
+8.1.1  GPS Watch shall parse all activities without error when interface names in messages are not allowed.
+8.1.2  avpace from the BridgePoint cheatsheets shall parse all activities without error when interface names in messages are not allowed.
+8.1.3  Example 2-component Template Project shall parse all activities without error when interface names in messages are not allowed.
 8.2  New JUnit tests that validate the parsing behavior of messages when the preference is on and off shall pass.
+8.3  All existing JUnit test suites shall pass.

 End
 ---